-The Taxable-Series 2012 Fixed Rate Revenue Bonds were issued to pay the cost of acquiring, constructing, and equipping certain educational facilities of the University and to pay certain costs relating to the issuance of the bonds, subject to conditions set forth in a trust indenture between the University and Wells Fargo Bank, National Association.
+The Taxable-Series 2012 Fixed Rate Revenue Bonds were issued to pay the cost of acquiring, constructing, and equipping certain educational facilities of the University and to pay certain costs relating to the bonds' issuance, subject to conditions set forth in a trust indenture between the University and Wells Fargo Bank, National Association.

-The IFA-Series 2008 Adjustable Rate Revenue Bonds were issued to acquire, construct, renovate, remodel, improve, and equip capital projects, subject to conditions set forth in a trust indenture and loan agreement between the University and the Illinois Finance Authority.
+The IFA-Series 2008 Adjustable Rate Revenue Bonds were issued for capital projects, such as acquisition, construction, renovation, remodeling, improvement, and equipment, subject to conditions set forth in a trust indenture and loan agreement between the University and the Illinois Finance Authority.
 The bonds may operate in a daily, weekly, adjustable, or auction-rate mode.